syrusakbary/snapshottest/README.rst

 1. A snapshot is a single state of your API, saved in a file.
 2. You have a set of snapshots for your API endpoints.
-3. Once you add a new feature, you can generate new snapshots for the updated API.
+3. Once you add a new feature, you can generate *automatically* new snapshots for the updated API.

 |travis| |pypi|